 Much like the dichotomy of a two-currency system, the exchange of ideas and experience that one encounters while staying in a casa particular allows the traveler to see the country, and the locals to see the tourist, at a truly domestic level.

 H. R. Ridge sees the world as her classroom.
 As a high school science teacher herself, she has spent the last two decades getting her best lessons from trotting the globe and meeting the people that help it spin.
-Through international teaching experiences in Asia, USAID development work in South America and scientific research in Africa, she hopes to connect the students in her classroom in Boulder, Colorado to the global community at large.
-She is currently working on a book about vocational training and it’s impact on the global workforce in the 21st Century.
+She is currently working on a book about vocational training and its impacts on the global workforce in the 21st Century.